CarpentryConnect/carpentryconnect.org/online.markdown

 </div>

 ### I am in the early stages of planning for a CarpentryConnect!
-This section assumes that you have an idea about these four things for your event: city,  venue, date range and community members to help you put together a CarpentryConnect event.
+This section assumes that you have an idea about these three things for your event: city/region, date range and community members to help you put together a CarpentryConnect event.
 If not, [start here](/online#IjusthadanideatobringpeopletogetherinaCarpentryConnect).

 Let The Core Carpentries Team know that you have an idea for or are planning a CarpentryConnect by emailing [community@carpentries.org](mailto:community@carpentries.org) with as many details as possible.
 - As you have some intricate details at hand already, consider writing a blog post detailing your knowns and unknowns, and with clear calls to action about how others can get involved.
 Here are a few prompts to guide the writing of your blog post.
 Submit your blog post for publishing on The Carpentries blog by emailing [community@carpentries.org](mailto:community@carpentries.org)